 And let’s not forget corn and soybeans to feed their own pork and poultry.

-China’s population has peaked out at 1.4 billion people today, but even with an expected pop decline, that’s still a lot of people.
+China’s population has peaked out at 1.4 billion people today, but even with an expected population decline, that’s still a lot of people.
 Yet those who live in rural areas are still moving to cities.
 As their diets become more sophisticated, it is projected by 2025 that each Chinese citizen will consume 20% more meat at 116 pounds from just 99 pounds per year today.
 (This is compared to the U.S. at 225 per person.)

 More meat on China’s table means more hogs and chickens, and a three-fold increase in milk consumption means more dairy cows – all waiting to be fed with more soybeans and corn.

 On top of that, Chinese consumers are increasing their use of soybean oil for cooking.
-Put the pieces together and the enormity of the challenge facing China because readily apparent: China’s hopes for food security rest substantially on the need for help outside its borders.
+Put the pieces together and the enormity of the challenge facing China becomes readily apparent: China’s hopes for food security rest substantially on the need for help outside its borders.

 Aside from food security, Xi is having a tough time.
 Just to mention a few things…